 The Lord's Supper

-Daniel began preaching at Driftwood in 2019 and is working on his Doctor of Ministry and his golf swing.
+Daniel began preaching at Driftwood in 2019 and, although he has graduated with his Doctor of Ministry, he is still being schooled in the art of golfing.
 He's from Kentucky, but we try not to hold that against him.

 Mike came on as Associate in 2013 and spends most of his time working with the youth and children.
 He's also a huge geek & loves board games.